ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_risk_correlation/birthweight_stunting/index.rst

 2. Assess the percentile of a simulant's birthweight exposure value (after application of all birthweight-affecting variables in the baseline scenario but before the application of *new* intervention coverage in the alternative scenario) within the overall sex, location, and year-specific birthweight exposure distribution *at birth*.

-3. Assign the simulant a stunting propensity that is correlated to their birthweight percentile according to the spearman correlation coefficient of birthweight and wasting at six months of age (mean: 0.3939393, standard deviation: 0.02035630, normal distribution of uncertainty).
+3. Assign the simulant a stunting propensity that is correlated to their birthweight percentile according to the spearman correlation coefficient of birthweight and wasting at one month of age (0.56461806).
 This should be done according to the methodology described in the :ref:`risk-risk correlation proposal page <2017_risk_models>`.

 4. Assign the simulant a stunting exposure based on their stunting propensity and their sex/location/year-specific stunting exposure distribution such that the propensity is equal to the percentile within the exposure distribution.